chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### 0.2.11
+- Implement Quick Commands - ironically, starting with a Wait command.
+With this command, you can add a delay to your macros.
+Useful for commands that may take a while to finish.
+- Fix a bug where the command sequence did not save.
+- Fix bug where 'Create file if it doesn't exist' did not work as intended when no template was given.
+- Updated the documentation with new examples and changes to settings.

 ### 0.2.9 - 0.2.10
 - Fix Capture 'Create file if it doesn't exist' bug where some Templater functions did not activate
 - Address #28 - choices in multis were not able to be added as commands